JamiyaAlom/optimization-technique-meal-planning/README.md

-# Optimization Technique Meal Planning
+# Optimization Techniques on Meal Planning

 This project aims to generate optimal meal plans that balance cost and nutritional value, or both, using optimisation techniques.
 The generated meal plans will be both cost-effective and nutritionally balanced, leveraging both single-objective and multi-objective optimization strategies.

 ## What It Does

 The notebooks in this repository formulate the meal planning problem as an optimization task with the following objectives:

 **Single Objective Optimization:** Single Objective Optimization (SOO) aims to **optimize one goal** — either minimizing or maximizing a single objective function — while satisfying various constraints.

 **Example:**